johanbook/docs/docs/testing/overview.md

 ### Unit Tests

-A unit test should test one aspect / functionality of an object **and nothing more**.
+A unit test tests one aspect / functionality of an object and nothing more.
 Unit tests should be fast and any time-consuming or external processes are typically mocked.
-You typically end up with very many unit tests but as long as tests are useful, then the more the better.
+You typically end up with many unit tests but as long as tests are useful, then the more the better.

+### End-To-End Tests

+An end-to-end test (or e2e test for short) tests a system the exact same way an end user would interact with it.
+For example, if the service consists of a stack with a frontend UI one needs to spin up a scripted browser and run tests from there.

 ### Integration Tests